bshaffer/sfHyperwordPlugin/README.markdown

     }

     // Your content
-    $content = 'And with spontaneous combustion, you could explode while reading up on symfony plugins.' echo HyperwordToolkit::getInstance()->parseBlock($content);
+    $content = 'And with spontaneous combustion, you could explode while reading up on symfony plugins.';
+    echo HyperwordToolkit::getInstance()->parseBlock($content);

     // would render below: